MarTech Meaning- What is MarTech & Why Is It Important

 The Inception and Current State of the MarTech Industry

-This led to developing systems to store and organize customer information such as names, addresses, purchase history, and preferences.
+This led to the development of systems to store and organize customer information such as names, addresses, purchase history, and preferences.
 These systems acted as digital filing cabinets, allowing businesses to centralize customer data and access it for marketing purposes.

 But while database marketing systems provided a foundation for storing customer data, the next step was to leverage this information to build stronger customer relationships.
 This is where customer relationship management (CRM) systems came into play.